-Over the medium term, the commission planned to focus on preparing for and conducting the 2024 national and provincial elections, for which R3.5 billion was allocated over the MTEF period for electoral operations.

-These include the procurement, printing, distribution and warehousing of registration and election materials; rental and infrastructure payments for about 23 400 voting stations; the procurement of electoral material such as an additional ballot type; the appointment and training of an estimated 350 000 electoral and expansion staff; the maintenance of the voters' roll; technological improvements such as rewriting candidate nomination, ballot generation and election result systems; and the procurement of a building for its national office.
+Over the medium term, the commission will focus on conducting the 2024 national and provincial elections, and preparing for the 2026 local government elections.
+This will entail the procurement, printing, distribution and warehousing of registration and election materials; rental and infrastructure payments for about 23 400 voting stations; amendments to ballot papers as a result of legislative changes; the appointment and training of an estimated 350 000 electoral and expansion staff; the maintenance of the voters' roll; technological improvements such as rewriting candidate nomination, ballot generation and election result systems; and the procurement of a building for its national office.
+These activities are expected to result in expenditure of R3.4 billion over the MTEF period.

-The commission planned to undertake extensive civic and democracy education and communication campaigns ahead of the 2024 national and provincial elections, as well as for rolling out the amended Electoral Act, 1998 (Act 73 of 1998) once it becomes law.
-Through these campaigns, which will be rolled out on various media platforms, particularly social media, the commission aims to keep the electorate informed and improve voter turnout.
+The commission plans to undertake extensive civic education and communication campaigns ahead of the 2024 elections, and a national registration event ahead of the 2026 elections.
+These include a communication strategy to inform and educate citizens on the amended Electoral Act of 1998.
+Through these campaigns, which are being rolled out on various platforms, particularly social media, the commission aims to keep the electorate informed and improve voter turnout.
+Expenditure on outreach is expected to amount to R718 million over the medium term.

-The commission's expenditure on outreach is expected to amount to R654 million over the medium term, with a further R296 million earmarked for holding an additional national registration event.
-To ensure compliance with applicable provisions of the Political Party Funding Act, 2018 (Act 6 of 2018) the commission's party funding unit will focus on the management and administration of the Represented Political Parties' Fund and the Multiparty Democracy Fund, for which R75 million has been allocated over the MTEF period.
+To ensure compliance with applicable provisions of the Political Party Funding Act (2018), the commission's party funding programme will focus on the management and administration of the Represented Political Parties' Fund and the Multiparty Democracy Fund, for which R71.5 million is allocated over the MTEF period.

 This work is expected to include oversight, monitoring and enforcement, and the production of quarterly publications containing declarations of direct funding by political parties.
-Through this unit, the commission aims to undertake research to enhance monitoring and compliance policies for the act, as well as publicity campaigns to raise awareness of the Multiparty Democracy Fund.
+The commission aims to undertake research over the period ahead to enhance monitoring and compliance with policies, and publicity campaigns to raise awareness of the Political Party Funding Act (2018).